-ACTIVITY EVENTS: Most drama events will have admission charges.
+Activity Events: Most drama events will have admission charges.
 The price of admission may vary according to the production and the royalty fees charged, but will usually be \$8 for adults and \$6 for students.
 Admission will be charged for many concerts, with the price set at \$1 for students and \$3 for adults.

-COMMUNICATIONS BETWEEN STAFF AND PARENTS
+COMMUNICATIONS BETWEEN STAFF AND PARENTS/GUARDIANS

-Both parenting and coaching or directing are extremely difficult vocations.
+Parenting, coaching, and directing are all extremely difficult.
 By establishing an understanding of each position, we are better able to accept the actions of the other and provide greater benefits to your child.
-When parents have a child involved in our programs, they have a right to understand what expectations are placed on them.
+When parents/guardians have a child involved in our programs, they have a right to understand what expectations are placed on them.
 This begins with clear communication from the coach or director.

-Communication to expect from the Coach or Director:
+Communication to expect from the coach or director:

-- Philosophy - Expectations for your child, including sportsmanship and MSHSL rules/policies - Location and times of all practices, games or events, and transportation expectations - Team requirements, i.e. practices, special equipment, out of season training, lettering policy - Procedures to follow should your child be injured, attendance at school on practice/game days - Discipline that may result in the denial of your child's participation - Regular, individual meetings with students regarding role, how to improve, etc. - Consistent, timely, thorough communication throughout the season (email, website, etc)
+- Philosophy of sport or activity - Expectations for your child, including sportsmanship and MSHSL rules/policies - Location and times of all practices, games or events, and transportation expectations - Team requirements, i.e. practices, special equipment, out of season training, lettering policy - Procedures to follow should your child be injured, attendance at school on practice/game days - Discipline that may result in the denial of your child's participation - Regular, individual meetings with students regarding role, how to improve, etc. - Consistent, timely, thorough communication throughout the season (email, website, etc)

-Communication that coaches and directors may expect from parents:
+Communication that coaches and directors may expect from parents/guardians: